Loss Bounds for Approximate Influence-Based Abstraction: Background

 \subsection{Influence in Planetary Exploration}

 To give a concrete intuition of influence-based abstraction we use a version of the planetary exploration environment \cite{witwicki2010influence}.
 A rover has to explore a planet, and its navigation may be guided by a plan from a satellite.
 The goal of the rover is to move until it reaches a target site, where it will collect a positive reward.
-However, any time it fails to step forward it will receive a penalty.
+However, any time it fails to step forward, it will receive a penalty.
 The satellite might help the rover by providing a plan which increases the likelihood of a successful step.

 Figure \ref{roverfig} shows a dynamic Bayesian network (DBN) \cite{boutilier1999decision} that compactly represents the problem.
 At each time $t$ the rover can observe its position $pos$ and if a plan $pl$ was available at the previous time step.
 The rover's local state consists of $X=(pos,pl)$.
-The plan $pl$ is the influence destination since it is directly affected by the non-local satellite action $a_{\text{sat}}$ which is the influence source.
+The plan $pl$ is the influence destination since it is directly affected by the non-modeled satellite action $a_{\text{sat}}$ which is accordingly the influence source.
 Contrarily, the position $pos$ is only directly affected by local variables.

-The decisions of the satellite might depend on its level of battery, the \textit{charge}, which only indirectly affects the local model through the satellite's actions.
+The decisions of the satellite might depend on its level of battery, the \textit{charge}, which only indirectly affects the local model through the satellite actions.
 Potentially, the decision-making problem of the satellite might depend on a conceivably larger number of variables: it has to manage its own resources, send plans to other rovers etc. However, the only information the rover needs to retrieve to act optimally is whether the satellite will make available a routing plan at the next step.
-Therefore, it can abstract away all the other state variables and try to \emph{predict} the satellite's action, given all the relevant information that it has in the local model.
+Therefore, it can abstract away all the other state variables and try to \emph{infer} the satellite's action, given all the relevant information that it has in the local model.
 In this scenario, it turns out that all it has to remember is the history of the availability of plans at each time step.
-Therefore the influence point consists of the distribution of the satellite's actions $Y_{\textit{src}}^t=a^t_{\text{sat}}$, given the local history of the plan $D^t=(pl^1,\dots,pl^t)$.
+Therefore the influence point consists of the distribution of the satellite's actions $Y_{\textit{src}}^t=a^t_{\text{sat}}$, given the local history of the plan $D^t=(pl^0,\dots,pl^t)$.